Enjoying the Natural Soundscapes of a Japanese Autumn Night – a walking event with entomologist Dr. Masahiko Tokoro

-One of these people in Dr. Masahiko Tokoro, an entomologist at the Forestry and Forest Products Research Institute (FFPRI) here in Tsukuba who can differentiate by ear the sounds of dozens of different insects.
+One of those people is Dr. Masahiko Tokoro, an entomologist at the Forestry and Forest Products Research Institute (FFPRI) here in Tsukuba who can differentiate by ear the sounds of dozens of different insects.

-Besides the sounds of insects we might see some owls and small mammals.
-Unfortunately, we will not be able to see one of Japan`s most spectacular flowers- the night blooming KARASU URI no HANA (which we enjoyed last month.
-We will, however, be able to see the orange gourd-like fruits which appear on their vines when the flowers fall away.
+Besides the sounds of insects we might heard some owls and spotted a couple of small mammals (badgers? palm civets?).
+Unfortunately, we were not able to see one of Japan`s most spectacular flowers- the night blooming KARASU URI no HANA (which we enjoyed last month.
+We could, however, see the orange, gourd-like fruits which appear on their vines when the flowers fall away.

 If your window is open you can probably hear this insect right now (on a night in early September). you can also hear it and SEE it on UTUBE, for example here: